 One of my favorite things about this run is the villain, the Ninth Circle, and how dangerous they are both on paper and in person.
 You know you got a real threat when you have to call in members of the Justice League to help you, and even more so when Ollie had to mend his relationship with the Greatest Lantern of them ALL— Hal, and travel into space to get to the core of the problem.

-I know this is most likely recency bias, but I can’t think of a moment in recent comics where the dialogue between two characters was perfect like Percy delivered here (panel above).
-Percy had already captured the voice of the “Emerald Archer” for the last thirty issues, but to nail Ollie and Hal’s riffing, and most importantly their bromance, in a single issue is amazing!
+I know this is most likely recency bias, but I can’t think of a moment in recent comics where the dialogue between two characters was perfect like Ben delivered here (panel above.)
+He had already captured the voice of the “Emerald Archer” for the last thirty issues, but to nail Ollie and Hal’s riffing, and most importantly their bromance, in a single issue is amazing!

 Okay, okay, okay, I might have fibbed a little when I said a few moments ago that seeing Ollie and Hal reunite as the Emerald Duo was number-one on my list of things I wanted out of REBIRTH– that spot actually belonged to us — the Green Arrow and Black Canary fans — getting the “Emerald Archer” and “Pretty Bird” back together as one of the best couples in the DCU.
 But that aside, seeing Dinah and Emi leading the subplot of this arc has been a treat.